euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 ```

-You can also customize font with `font` function, you have to override it like this:
+You can also personalize Typeface with `font` function, you have to override it like this:

 ```kotlin
 class ENDefaultFont: ENFont(){